apache/incubator-gluten/CONTRIBUTING.md

 ### Code Merging

-"**Squash and merge**" should be used to merge PR.
-If commit title doesn't align with PR title, please revise it.
+**Squash and merge** should be selected to merge PR.
+If commit message title doesn't align with its PR title, please revise it.

-Example for commit title:
+Example for commit message title:

-  `[GLUTEN-<issue ID>][VL] xxxx (#<pr ID>)`
+  `[GLUTEN-<issue ID>][CORE] xxxx (#<PR ID>)`

-If necessary, please add some brief description in the text box when merging the new commit.
-Please do NOT leave any meaningless historical commit message in the text box, such as "Initial commit", "Fix", "Fix code style", etc.
+Please add some brief description, if helpful, in the text box when merging PR.
+Please do NOT leave any meaningless historical commit message, such as "Initial commit", "Fix", "Fix code style", etc.